I want to adopt a German Shepherd Husky Mix, but I don’t know if this breed is the most suitable for my family and me?

-This is clearly one of the dogs with supreme popularity across the US.
-German Shepherds are generally very energetic and intelligent and this is evident in the skills they show in herding, searching and even rescues.
+This dog is one of the dogs with supreme popularity across the US.
+German Shepherds are generally very energetic and intelligent, and this is evident in the skills they show in herding, searching, and even rescues.

 The shepherd is a big dog and likes to express discontent or frustration from boredom or neglect by chewing and barking excessively.

 You can successfully make this big canine your best buddy with early socializing and proper training.